 As a co-investigator or principle investigator, he has been involved with19 clinical trials conducted Sydney South West Local Health District in a wide variety of cancers.

-He has been the recipient as investigator or co-investigator on 17 research grants valued at over $AUS17M.
+He has been the recipient as investigator or co-investigator on >25 research grants valued at over $AUS37M.
 He has been a manuscript reviewer for a wide range of national and international oncology journals and has supervised radiation therapy and radiation oncology post-graduate degrees including two current PhD candidates.
-He is also the Australasian regional editor for Clinical Oncology.
+He is also the Australasian regional editor for Clinical Oncology and on the editorial board for TIPSRO.

 Radiation Oncology health services research focuses on studying the differences between current practice and what is proposed as optimal therapy using evidence-based medicine and understnding the reasons for the differences between the two.
 Our research group use the evidence-based treatment guidelines published in Cancer and calculates the ideal population of patients who should receive treatment and then examine reasons for shortfall.
 Other interests include breast radiotherapy, cardiac risk modelling for breast radiotherapy, big data, radiotherapy incident reporting and patient reported outcomes.